Four 'must-see' cities on one rail tour

 We leave Vienna, travelling by rail across the border into Hungary.
 Our destination is Budapest, a city of two halves divided by the mighty River Danube and sewn together by a collection of beautiful, elegant bridges including the famous Szechenyi Chain Bridge, the first permanent crossing to link the two halves of the city.
 The flatter, lively region of Pest looks across the water to its older, historical neighbour, the hilly Buda which rises up away from the banks of the river.
 Budapest was once the joint capital of the Austro-Hungarian Habsburg Empire.
 The city and its buildings have been restored to their very best in what is now one of Europe's finest, grandest and most picturesque cities.
 We spend the next three nights here at the Hotel Continental.
 You have some time this afternoon to begin exploring Budapest at leisure before we dine together in a local restaurant where we receive a Tokaj wine reception on arrival.

 Today is free for you to explore Budapest at leisure; take the opportunity to view some of the city's main sights or simply stroll through historic streets, admiring the magnificent architecture and old world grandeur.
-Tonight we experience the city from a different perspective with a dinner cruise on the Danube and an evening coach tour of the illuminated city sights, including the Chain Bridge and spectacular view from Gellert Hill.
+Tonight we experience the city from a different perspective with a speciality evening meal and an evening coach tour of the illuminated city sights, including the Chain Bridge and spectacular view from Gellert Hill.

 We depart Budapest by train, travelling through Slovakia and the city of Bratislava to the Czech Republic.
 We arrive in Prague and spend three nights at the Courtyard by Marriott Flora.
 In 'the city of a hundred spires', where copper-domed churches line the banks of the River Vltava and where architectural styles from across Europe blend together to create one of the continent's most beautiful cities.